BRPersonal/kafka-demo/README.md

 Go to postman and do a post
 POST http://localhost:8080/api/v1/messages
-Send a string as Body raw
+Send a student json as Body raw
-This is my first message
+{
+"id":1,
+"firstName": "john",
+"lastName": "doe"
+}

-You will get http status 200 with message "message queued successfully"
+You will get http status 200 with message "message queued successfully" In the log, you should see the consumer message like this

-Start kafka consumer from the terminal.
-Go to your kafka server installation and run (software installed at /Users/adiyen/software/kafka_2.13-3.1.0) bin/kafka-console-consumer.sh --topic simple --from-beginning --bootstrap-server localhost:9092 This is my first message

-The consumer in the terminal will display that message.
-Note that if you stop the consumer client and run it again, you will get all the messages starting from the first message.
-I think there will be a default message expiry and until then message will be persisted in message broker.
+com.simplemind.kafka.service.impl.KafkaConsumer: consuming message :Student(id=1, firstName=john, lastName=doe)
+That's it.
+You have successfully tested the demo app.
+Congrats